conan-io/docs/tutorial/conan_repositories/uploading_packages.rst

     $ conan search hello -r=my_local_server

-Now we can check if we can download and use them in a project.
+Now we can check if we can download the packages and use them in a project.
 For that purpose, we first have to **remove the local copies**, otherwise the remote packages will not be downloaded.
 Since we have just uploaded them, they are identical to the local ones.